Privileged Account Management 101

 – does it have any connection to “privileged access management” (also PAM)?

 – how do privileged accounts benefit your company?

-– how many /what types of privileged account are there?
+– what types of privileged accounts are there?

 – how can privileged accounts compromise your security?